Church of St. Michael the Archangel, Kaunas: Architecture

 Kaunas cathedral stood out among similar military churches by its size (it was designed to fit 2,000 worshipers) and its unusual architecture - employing triple Corinthian columns in an otherwise typical "neo-Byzantine" (Romanesque) five-dome design.
 In total the exterior has 266 large and small columns and pilasters.
 This eclectic spin-off of mainstream "Byzantine" architecture (the so-called Roman Byzantine style) was hailed by contemporary architectural journalists, but never gained popularity.

-As built, the cathedral reached 50 meters height; it was finished in three shades of sandstone color with equal-armed cross ornament.
+The cathedral is 50 m high; finished in three shades of sandstone color with equal-armed cross ornament.
 For the interior the structure relied on four load-bearing pylons designed to appear slimmer and lighter than in reality.
 The space between external and internal shells of the main dome was filled with hollow clay resonators.
 Cut from granite, floor tesseras were bought from abroad.
 In the dome above the altar were images of two Archangels or evangelists.
 The main altar's stained glass showed God's entrance to heaven.
 Smaller domes housed bells; one of them had been founded in 1681.
-Just inside the church and to the right is the entrance to the catacombs, which are accessible to the public.
+Inside the church and to the right is the entrance to the catacombs, which are accessible to the public.